Online Learning: A Modern Introduction Using Convex Optimization: History Bits

-The use of FTRL with the regularizer in \eqref{eq:adaftrl} was proposed in \citet{OrabonaP15, OrabonaP18}, I presented a simpler version of their proof that does not require Fenchel conjugates.
-The AdaHedge algorithm was introduced in \mbox{\citet{ErvenKRG11}} and refined in \citet{RooijEGK14}.
-The analysis reported here is from \citet{OrabonaP15, OrabonaP18}, that generalized AdaHedge to arbitrary regularizers in AdaFTRL.
+The use of \ac{FTRL} with the regularizer in~\eqref{eq:adaftrl} was proposed in \citet{OrabonaP15, OrabonaP18}, while here I presented a simpler version of their proof that does not require Fenchel conjugates.
+The AdaHedge algorithm was introduced in \citet{ErvenKRG11} and refined in \citet{RooijEGK14}.
+The analysis reported here is new, but inspired by the one in \citet{OrabonaP15, OrabonaP18}, which generalized AdaHedge to arbitrary regularizers in AdaFTRL.
 Additional properties of AdaHedge for the stochastic case were proven in \citet{RooijEGK14}.
+The first implicit use of the $(2,1)$ group norm I could find is in \citet{Bakin99}, where it is used as a constraint in the first proposed formulation of Group Lasso.
+However, there is no mention of the fact that this constraint is a norm. \citet{DingZHZ06} propose the use of the $(2,1)$ group norm for Principal Component Analysis, calling it $R_1$ norm.
+A few months later, the same group norm was proposed independently in \citet{ArgyriouEP06}. \citet{AgarwalRB08} extended the $(2,1)$ group norm to $(p,s)$ and used it in \ac{OMD} for multitask online learning. \citet{KakadeSST09} proved the smoothness and strong convexity of squared group norms. \citet{JieOFCC10} used the $(2,s)$ group norm \ac{FTRL} for online multi-kernel learning, while \citet{OrabonaJC10,OrabonaJC12} used the same norm in a Perceptron-like algorithm.

-The first analysis of FTRL with composite losses is in \citet{Xiao10}.
-The analysis presented here using the negative terms $\psi_t(\bx_{t+1}) - \psi_{t+1}(\bx_{t+1})$ to easily prove regret bounds for FTRL for composite losses is from \citet{OrabonaCCB13}.
+Nesterov's Dual Averaging was extended to deal with composite losses by \citet{Xiao09,Xiao10} in the stochastic and online learning setting, essentially rediscovering the framework of Shalev-Shwartz, and calling the resulting framework Regularized Dual Averaging.
+The analysis presented here using the negative terms $\psi_t(\bx_{t+1}) - \psi_{t+1}(\bx_{t+1})$ to easily prove regret bounds for \ac{FTRL} for composite losses is from \citet{OrabonaCCB13}.

-The first proof of FTRL for strongly convex losses was in \citet{Shalev-ShwartzS07b} (even if they do not call it FTRL).
-In the same paper, they also define strong convexity with respect to Bregman divergences, rather than just norms, and prove the same logarithmic regret bound (see Exercise~\ref{exercise:relative_strong_convexity}).
+The first proof of \ac{FTRL} for strongly convex losses was in \citet{Shalev-ShwartzS07b} (even if they do not call it \ac{FTRL}).
+In the same paper, they also define strong convexity with respect to Bregman divergences , rather than just norms, and prove the same logarithmic regret bound (see Problem~\ref{exercise:relative_strong_convexity}).
 Analogously, people later defined the concept of smoothness with respect to a Bregman divergence~\citep{BirnbaumDX10,BirnbaumDX11}, rediscovered in \citet{BauschkeBT17}.
-Later, both concepts were rebranded as ``relative smoothness'' and ``relative strong convexity''~\citep{LuFN18}.
+Later, both concepts were rebranded as ``relative smoothness'' and ``relative strong convexity'' ~\citep{LuFN18}.

-There is an interesting bit about FTRL-Proximal~\citep{McMahan11}: FTRL-Proximal is an instantiation of FTRL that uses a particular proximal regularizer.
-It became very famous in internet companies when Google disclosed in a very influential paper that they were using FTRL-Proximal to train the classifier for click prediction~\citep{McMahanHSYEGNPDGCLWHBK13}.
-This generated even more confusion because many people started conflating the term FTRL-Proximal (a specific algorithm) with FTRL (an entire family of algorithms).
-Unfortunately, this confusion is still going on in these days.